 We have been going to the Arts & Crafts Center for a few years now and the girls have always enjoyed themselves.
 Being a low-cost activity that kills a couple hours while getting personalized items to bring home with you, it just cannot be beat for a relaxing, good time.
 Gabriella chose to paint a hedgehog and a penguin, while Elaina picked an ice cream cone and a whale.

-The girls picked out an M1 Abrams Tank for me to paint, which I did in its desert paint scheme (which led the girls to say it did not look like a “real” tank) and sending pictures to former Armor officer Dad’s on post.
+The girls picked out an M1 Abrams Tank for me to paint, which I did in its desert paint scheme (which led the girls to say it did not look like a “real” tank), sending pictures to a friend on post who is a former Armor officer.
 This is an activity that will certainly be missed, but I am already looking at comparable options on Fort Campbell.

 Even though they are getting a little old for most of the games, the girls wanted to visit Peter Piper Pizza again before we left.